BIGJRA/BIGJRA.github.io/reborn.md

 <img src="/assets/media/reborn/turtwig.jpg"/>

 For winning you'll get a Mew!
 Just kidding, of course, you get a **Turtwig!**

+Talk to the person in the top right guarding the Ferris Wheel to get the *Fighting Memory*.

 ## Mountain Range Divin'